Is laughter good for our health?

 What happens when we laugh?

 Laughter has a powerful effect on both our bodies and our minds.
-It affects our brain, our lungs, our eyes, our heart, our muscles, our hormones and our emotions.
+It affects our brain, our lungs, our heart, our muscles, our hormones and our immune system.
 That makes it potentially quite a powerful combination and may help explain some of its potential health effects.

 Can we laugh alone?

 Laughter is part of the way we bond with each other.
 Research suggests that we are less likely to laugh when we are on our own.
 In the example here students were 30 times more likely to laugh in social situations than when alone.

 In fact researchers believe that laughter is more a response to social situations than a response to particularly funny comments.

 However, this doesn’t mean that we can’t laugh on our own.
 Hearing/seeing laughter on the radio and television has been shown to trigger laughter, which may offer the same health benefits.
 For example it was discovered in 1950 (on the television show, The Hank McCune Show) that canned laughter made audiences laugh more.

 Can laughter be bad for you?